ayatokura/ai-openscale/wos-fairness-ovr.md

    Take note of the following training details:

    - Number of training data records.
 Training data is read one time, and distribution is stored in the `subscription/fairness_configuration` variable.
-While computing distribution we should also find the number of training data records and store it in the same distribution.
-Also when training data is changed, meaning if the `POST /data_distribution` command is run again, this value is updated in the `fairness_configuration/training_data_distribution` variable.
-While sending the metric, we should also send this value as well.
+While computing distribution, the number of training data records is also retrieved and stored in the same distribution.
-   - The time at which training data is last processed (first time and subsequent updates)
+   - When training data is changed, meaning if the `POST /data_distribution` command is run again, this value is updated in the `fairness_configuration/training_data_distribution` variable.
+While sending the metric, this value is sent as well.

   ![example of training data](images/wos-fairness-age-training.png)